 The assessment of new and developing coaches and judges is key to ensuring the next generation are competent, confident and safe.
 As an assessor you will need to have good technical knowledge, be confident in giving and receiving feedback and be able to put candidates at ease during their assessment.

 We identify our assessor requirements based on geographical and discipline-by-discipline needs.
-Where we have a vacancy, this is advertised via the SG website and sportscotland.
+Where we have a vacancy, this is advertised on our website and sportscotland.

 All new assessors will be expected to sign up to an agreed code of conduct, which helps to ensure candidates get the best education experience possible.